rose-collectionservices/collection-services-manual/04-OVERVIEW OF ARCHIVAL PROCESSING AND COLLECTION ANALYSIS/readme.md

 *	Physical control:  The function of tracking the storage of records to ensure that they can be located.<a href="#anchor1"><sup>1</sup></a>

-## 4.1 Determine Provenance and Original Order
+### 4.2.2 Determining Provenance and Original Order

 *	Provenance: 1.
 The origin or source of something. - 2.
 Information regarding the origins, custody, and ownership of an item or collection.